dart-lang/leak_tracker/doc/TROUBLESHOOT.md

 ```

 Be careful not to fall into pattern to limit your fix to just releasing the reference to the disposed object.
-Instead, you need to release just most left that is not needed any more (like `staticX`, `A` or `B`).
+Instead, you need to release just most left object that is not needed any more (like `staticX`, `A` or `B`).
 All objects
-referenced from it will become unreachable as well, and thus available for garbage collection.
+referenced from it will also become unreachable, and thus available for garbage collection.

 Remember, not all leaks are detected, but for
 [the leak tracked objects]([staticX -> A -> B](https://github.com/dart-lang/leak_tracker/blob/main/doc/DETECT.md#by-tracked-classes))